AntonioLuisGlez/beeyonders_gscam/README.md

 ### Qualcomm with FLIR HADRON 640R integration RTP streaming

-The following instructions are to make the qualcomm with camera to which the computer is connected create the RTP video stream and, on the computer side, take the video stream and convert it to ROS messages.
+The following instructions are to make the Qualcomm with FLIR HADRON 640R create the RTP video stream and, on the computer side, take the video stream and convert it to ROS messages.

 1. **Configure a SSH access**:
     - Create a SSH key in yout computer: The next command create two SSH keys (One is public and the other one is private)